cirruslabs/cirrus-ci-docs/docs/faq.md

 # Frequently Asked Questions

+## What are the IP addresses of Cirrus CI?

+Cirrus CI control plane uses three IP addresses:

+* `34.117.12.6` - IP address for ingress connections to Cirrus CI API and all `*.cirrus-ci.com` domains.
+* `34.27.109.83` - IP address for evaluating [Starlark configs](guide/programming-tasks.md).
+* `34.28.114.255` - IP addresses for egress connections that Cirrus CI uses to access APIs, deliver webhook events, etc.

 ## Is Cirrus CI a delivery platform?

 Cirrus CI is not positioned as a delivery platform but can be used as one for many general use cases by having